Brotega/Projects/HueSwitch/README.md

 are hiding the stolen colors.

 HueSwitch is developed in Unity using the C# programming language.
-Developed between me and my design partner.
+Developed between me and my design partner, with help from students at the Berklee College of Music.
 HueSwitch is available for Windows/Mac PC.

 ## My role
 I did all of the gameplay/tools programming, VFX, character art/rigging for this game.
 Here's the list of everything I implemented: